pfsense/docs/source/backup/autoconfigbackup.rst

 ==================================

-Automatic Configuration Backup (ACB) has been available as a pfSense package for some years.
-In pfSense version 2.4.4 it will be available as a core part of pfSense, no package required.
+Automatic Configuration Backup (ACB) has been available as a pfSense package for many years.
+In pfSense version 2.4.4 it is available as a core component of pfSense, no package required.

-.. note:: For the purposes of this documentation, the old pfSense package (used prior to 2.4.4) will be referred to as the :ref:`legacy-acb-package`.
-Read that section if you are using the legacy package.
+.. note:: For the purposes of this documentation, the old AutoConfigBackup package used prior to pfSense 2.4.4-RELEASE will be referred to as the :ref:`legacy-acb-package`.
+Read that section for information about the legacy package.

-When a change is made to the configuration on a firewall, it is automatically encrypted with the passphrase entered in the AutoConfigBackup settings and uploaded over HTTPS to our servers.
+When a change is made to the configuration on a firewall, AutoConfigBackup automatically encrypts the contents with the passphrase entered in the AutoConfigBackup settings and then uploads the backup over HTTPS to Netgate servers.
 This gives instant, secure offsite backups of a firewall with no user intervention.

-Only the most recent 100 encrypted configurations for each device are retained on our servers.
+Only the most recent 100 encrypted configurations for each device are retained on Netgate servers.

 Configuration
 -------------